 About

-Charmaine teaches at her home studio in Silver Heights, Winnipeg MB.
-She has coached students from the University of Manitoba and Provincial Honour Bands, adjudicated for provincial festivals including the Syrinx Flute Festival and Brandon Festival of the Arts, and enjoys teaching flute clinics for schools around the province.
-Charmaine’s students participate in local festivals, honour bands, and youth orchestras, and several have continued their musical studies at the University of Manitoba and Brandon University.
+Charmaine maintains an active flute studio in the Charleswood neighbourhood.
+She is a guest clinician at the University of Manitoba, Canadian Mennonite University, Brandon University and with the Manitoba Honour Bands.
+Charmaine has adjudicated for music festivals including the Syrinx Flute Festival and Brandon Festival of the Arts, and is a flute instructor at the International Music Camp.
+Charmaine’s students enjoy success in local festivals, honour bands, and youth orchestras, and many continue onto musical studies at the University of Manitoba and Brandon University.

 Charmaine attended the University of Manitoba, University of Toronto, and The Glenn Gould School of Music.
 Her primary instructors include Jan Kocman and Laurel Ridd, she has also studied with Joanne Kosheluk, Martha Durkin, Dr. Kathleen Rudolph, and Leslie Newman.